Timinator2000/Algorithm_X/05 - generalized exact cover/04 - mrs knuth - requirements.md

     ('instrument on day', 'F', 'Flute')
 ```

 What about Drew and Ella being a troublesome pair?
 We need to look at the availability of Drew and and the availability of Ella and identify where we could have a situation we need to avoid.
 Based on their availability, the only way we could create a problem is by scheduling Ella on Friday at 10 and Drew on Friday at 11.
 We need to create an optional requirement that can make sure this never happens.
-It is important this new requirement have two components, similar to the `(A, B)` used in the previous mutual exclusivity example.
+It is important this new requirement have two components, similar to the `(A, C)` used in the previous mutual exclusivity example.
 We will use a tuple of two tuples.
 One of the tuples applies to Ella and the other applies to Drew.

 ```text
 Optional Requirements to Handle Mutual Exclusivity of Troublesome Pairs: